abhishek-nine/Weather-Data-Analysis-Minor-Project/README.md

 ## 📊 How to Run
 1. Download the `.ipynb` file and the `.csv` file from this repository.
-2. Open the notebook in **Google Colab** or **Jupyter Notebook**.
+2. Open the notebook in **Google Colab** .
-3. Upload the CSV file to the runtime environment.
+3. Upload the CSV file to the runtime .
-4. Run all cells to see the analysis and graphs.
+4. Run the code and thats it

 ## 📈 Results
-* **Seasonality:** The Line Plot clearly shows a sinusoidal wave pattern representing 4 annual summer-winter cycles.
+* **Seasonality:** The Line Plot clearly shows a sinusoidal wave pattern representing 4 annual summer-winter cycles of delhi.
-* **Anomalies:** The Box Plot and Z-Score method confirm the distribution of temperature data and identify any statistical outliers.
+* **Anomalies:** The Box Plot and z-Score method confirm the distribution of temperature data and identify any statistical outliers.